OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 {% textarea label="What are the individual actions you might take to enact each strategy listed?" id="Tactics" size="small" %}

+_Who's Missing?_

-**Look at all the audiences you plan to target with your strategies and tactics.
+Look at all the audiences you plan to target with your strategies and tactics.
 Is there a key audience or group you aren't speaking to with any of your goals, strategies or tactics?
-You may need to add a goal, strategy or set of tactics to ensure that you are reaching a key audience you inadvertently left out.**
+You may need to add a goal, strategy or set of tactics to ensure that you are reaching a key audience you inadvertently left out.

-**For example, let's say you've gotten this far but none of your strategies involve reaching the audience of the political party in power - even though they will be an important group to accept the legitimacy of the PVT findings.
-Revisit your goals, strategies and tactics to think about how you'll talk to them and what you hope to accomplish when you do.**
+For example, let's say you've gotten this far but none of your strategies involve reaching the audience of the political party in power - even though they will be an important group to accept the legitimacy of the PVT findings.
+Revisit your goals, strategies and tactics to think about how you'll talk to them and what you hope to accomplish when yo**u do.**

 ## About Your Foes